bodawei/catalog-of-configurations/flow0.49-sourcemaps/README.md

 ## Notes
 * Flow runs a server in the background.
 This keeps some state of your project in memory so it can respond to changes more quickly.
-* The flow server will take an ***incredible*** amount of time to start up (seriously, do it before going to lunch.
-I've had it take an hour).
+* The flow server can take a long time to start up, but if it takes more than a minute or two, it is probably because it is trying to read everything in your node_modules.
+Try to ignore things in your `.flowconfig` file.
 Fortunately, it is fast thereafter.
 * The flow server doesn't seem to have a 'watch' mode, which means you need to run it by hand to get checks
 * However, some editors apparently provide support for showing flow errors while you are editing.